Words by Tess Robinson, Smack Bang Designs

 So yes, it’s important.
 But how do you do it effectively?

 Which email do you prefer to see land in your inbox: an email from your long lost bestie living overseas, or an email from a massive corporation with the subject line “Buy now, this will change your life?”
-And which of those two emails would you prefer to read?

 The “experts” say you’ve got to offer freebies, discounts, value-value-value, and other shiny goodies coated in magic gold foil and fresh unicorn tears.
 In all this sales hype and marketing hoo-hah, the fact that there are actual live human beings on the other end of every email list is forgotten as was made clear in my dealings with the charming, but very intense marketing team at Alibaba.